 5. Profile or Password Changes

 Protecting your personal information online is our top priority.
 That’s why we set this alert up for you already.
 Security alerts are important for every online account – especially bank accounts.
-Based on your delivery preferences, you will be notified by text or email if your password, address, phone number, email, or other profile information has been updated.
+Based on your delivery preferences, you will be notified by text or email if your password, username, mobile phone number, or email has been changed, or if there was a login from a new device.
 If the account changes were by you, you can disregard the notice.
 If they were not, call us right away.

 Taking a few moments to set up alerts now will go a long way in helping you manage and protect your accounts.
 To get started, log in to online or mobile banking, choose the account you want to create an alert for and select Alert preferences.
 If you need a little help, stop by a branch or call us – we are always happy to assist you.